Supportive Services-Adult-Dislocated Worker-Youth

 Background

 Supportive Services are designed to provide a participant with the resources necessary to participate in career services and/or training services and are governed by 20 CFR 680.900 through .970, and 20 CFR 581.570.
-The U.S. Department of Labor provides clarification for Supportive Services and their administration in TEGL 19-16, and the Oklahoma Office of Workforce Development offers further guidance through OWDI 07-2020 Change 1.
+The U.S. Department of Labor provides clarification for Supportive Services and their administration in TEGL 19-16, TEGL 9-22, and TEGL 10-23, and the Oklahoma Employment Security Commission offers further guidance through WSD #80-2024.
 Accordingly, the Central Oklahoma Workforce Innovation Board, in consultation with its One-Stop Operator, and its service providers must develop a policy on supportive services that ensures resource and service coordination in the local area.
 The policy should address procedures for referral to services, including how such services will be funded when they are not otherwise available from other sources, and may establish limits on supportive services.

 What are supportive services?